api3dao/oev-docs/docs/oev/overview/oev-network.md

 ![OEV Network Bridge](/oev/overview/assets/oev-bridge.png)

 Clicking on `Transfer Tokens` will automatically add the OEV Network to your Metamask wallet.
-To bridge, confirm the transaction in your wallet and wait form confirmation.
-After the transaction is confirmed, you should see your ETH on OEV Network.
+To bridge, confirm the transaction in your wallet and wait for confirmation.
+After the transaction is confirmed, you should see your ETH on the OEV Network.

 ## Contracts

-These are the relevant contracts deployed on OEV Network:
+These are the relevant contracts deployed on the OEV Network:

 | Contract name   | Address                                                                                                                        |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------ |